 Prior to this offering, our sponsor purchased 11,500,000 shares of our Class B common stock (up to 1,500,000 shares of which are subject to forfeiture depending on the extent to which the underwriter's over-allotment option is exercised).
 We refer to these shares of Class B common stock as the founder shares throughout this prospectus.
 The shares of Class B common stock will automatically convert into shares of Class A common stock at the time of our initial business combination, or earlier at the option of the holder, on a one-for-one basis, subject to adjustment as provided herein.
-In the case that additional shares of Class A common stock, or equity-linked securities, are issued or deemed issued in excess of the amounts offered in this prospectus and related to the closing of the business combination, the ratio at which shares of Class B common stock agree to waive such adjustment with respect to any such issuance or deemed issuale) so that the number of shares of Class A common stock issuable upon conversion of all shares of Class B common stock will equal, in the aggregate, on an as-converted basis, 20% of the sum of the total number of all shares of common stock outstanding upon completion of this offering plus all shares of Class A common stock and equity-linked securities issued or deemed issued in connection with the business combination (excluding any shares or Class A common stock and equity-linked securities issued or deemed issued in connection with the business combination (excluding any shares or equity-linked securities) issued, or to be issued, to any seller in the businest combination.
-Holders of the Class A common stock will vote together as a single class on all matters submitted to a vote of our stockholders, except as required by law.
+In the case that additional shares of Class A common stock, or equity-linked securities, are issued or deemed issued in excess of the amounts offered in this prospectus and related to the closing of the business combination, the ratio at which shares of Class B common stock shall convert into shares of Class A common stock will be adjusted (unless the holders of a majority of the outstanding shares of Class B common stock adjustment with respect to any such issuance or deemed issuance) so that the number of shares of Class A common stock issuable upon conversion of all shares of Class B common stock will equal, in the aggregate, on an asconverted basis, 20% of the sum of the total number of all shares of common stock outstanding upon completion of this offering plus all shares of Class A common stock and equity-linked securities issued or deemed issued in connection with the business combination (excluding any shares or equity-linked securities issued, or to be issued, to any seller in the business combination).
+Holders of the Class B common stock and holders of the Class A common stock will vote together as a single class on all matters submitted to a vote of our stockholders, except as required by law.

 Currently, there is no public market for our units, Class A common stock or warrants.
-We have applied to list our units on the NASDAQ Capital Market, or NASDAQ, under the symbol "CPAA.U" on or promptly after the date of this prospectus.
+We have applied to list our units on the NASDAQ Capital Market, or NASDAQ, under the symbol "CPAAU" on or promptly after the date of this prospectus.
 We cannot guarantee that our securities will be approved for listing on NASDAQ.
-The Class A common stock and warrants comprising the units will begin separate trading on the 52^{ed} day following the date of this prospectus unless Deutsche Bank Securities Inc. and Goldman Sachs & Co.
+The Class A common stock and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Deutsche Bank Securities Inc. and Goldman Sachs & Co.
 LLC inform us of their decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the Securities and Exchange Commission, or the SEC, containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
-Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on NASDAQ under the symbols "CPAA" and "CPAA.W," respectively.
+Once the securities comprising the units begin separate trading, we expect that the Class A common stock and warrants will be listed on NASDAQ under the symbols "CPAA" and "CPAAW," respectively.